What equipment do you need for a video surveillance system?

 Where is the best place to put security cameras?

 This will depend on your business and which areas you feel need surveillance.
 Most experts recommend placing a camera above the main entrance to your building and off-street windows, above a back door or garage, and in the basement or storage room if you have one.
-Try to avoid placing cameras behind glass due to glare that will distort images.
+Try to avoid placing cameras behind glass, because the glare will distort images.

 What should you ask your security camera installer?

-As you compare various installers, inquire about internet access requirements, recording time and ability, and the warranty length on camera parts and labor.
-Additionally, ask the installer for references or sample work before you hire them.
+As you compare various installers, ask about internet access requirements, recording time and ability, and the warranty length on camera parts and labor.
+Also, ask the installer for references or sample work before you hire them.